francinehahn/bank-system/README.md

 <h1 align="center">LabeBank 🏦</h1>

 ##  ℹ️About
-API REST developed with the objective of simulating a banking system with several functionalities and practicing Node.js, TypeScript, Express, Knex, and MySQL.
+API REST developed with the objective of simulating a banking system with several functionalities and practicing Node.js, TypeScript, Express, Knex, MySQL, Authentication, and Criptography.
 CRUD (Create, Read, Update and Delete) requests were built respecting the semantics and organization necessary for the elaboration of an API with RESTful principles.

 ##  👩‍💻Developers
 - <a href="https://github.com/francinehahn" target="_blank"><p>Francine Hahn</p></a>